yieldi-labs/docs/README.md

 ### IBC Chains

 AVS which are natively IBC compatible simply need to emite the IBC packet and skip the EVM Gateway contract.
+They set the destination IBC channel as THORChain's and pass the final user L1 address.

-## YIELDI WASM Contracts
+## Yieldi WASM Contracts

 ### IBC Swap to TOR
-YIELDI receives the IBC payload and executes a [Swap](https://github.com/Team-Kujira/kujira-rs/blob/master/packages/kujira-fin/src/execute.rs) to native ETH.
+Yieldi receives the IBC payload and executes a [Swap](https://github.com/Team-Kujira/kujira-rs/blob/master/packages/kujira-fin/src/execute.rs) to native ETH/BTC.

 ```rs
 ExecuteMsg